simplelinuxscripts/ubuntucheckup/README.md

 ### DESCRIPTION:

 Bash script to verify the safety and health of an Ubuntu installation.
 It detects potential issues and displays warning/error messages, similar to an antivirus scan.
 Running it regularly helps ensure that no critical components have changed or been corrupted.
-Customize it to fit your specific Linux installation.
+Customize it to fit your Linux installation.

 ### EXAMPLES: